Murder of Leiby Kletzky: Denial of change of venue

 In November 2011, the Appellate Division of the State Supreme Court denied Aron's counsel's request to move the trial to Suffolk County or the Bronx in light of unfavorable media coverage in Brooklyn.
 Although he reported hearing voices in his head, Aron was declared fit to stand trial.
-In March 2012 Aron appeared in court via video conferencing while his attorneys scheduled a new trial date.
+In March 2012, Aron appeared in court via video conferencing while his attorneys scheduled a new trial date.
 In May of that year, he appeared before the court again via video conferencing.

 Plea bargain agreement

 On August 1, 2012, it was reported that prosecutors had struck a deal with the defense in which Aron would plead guilty in exchange for a sentence of at least 40 years to life in prison.
 The Kletzky family supported this decision, wanting to avoid reliving the murder if the case went to trial.
 On August 9, 2012, Aron changed his plea to guilty of one charge of second-degree murder and one charge of second-degree kidnapping at Brooklyn Supreme Court.
 He answered a series of questions from the judge in which he admitted to killing Leiby Kletzky.
 On August 29, 2012, Judge Neil Firetog sentenced Aron to 25 years to life on the second-degree murder charge and 15 years to life on the second-degree kidnapping charge.
-According to the Department of Corrections and Community Supervision's inmate lookup website, he will be eligible for parole on May 18, 2049.
+According to the Department of Corrections and Community Supervision's inmate lookup website, he was eligible for parole on May 18, 2049.